Ganesh-kambalimath/Fake-popup-detector-using-AI-neural-network/README.md

 ## 👋 Hey There!

-I'm **Ganesh Kambalimath** ([@No1_Ganesh](https://twitter.com/No1_Ganesh)), and I'm obsessed with building AI systems that make the internet safer.
+I'm **Ganesh Kambalimath**, and I'm obsessed with building AI systems that make the internet safer.
 This project is personal because we've all been there—you're browsing peacefully, and suddenly...
 BAM!
 A sketchy popup claiming your computer is infected, trying to scam you out of money or steal your data.

 With my background in **neural networks, federated learning, and secure AI systems**, I decided to fight back.
 This AI-powered fake popup detector uses deep learning to identify and block malicious popups before they can harm you.
 No more anxiety, no more scams—just safe browsing.